PSOPT/psopt/README.md

 - Automatic identification of the Jacobian and Hessian sparsity.
 - DAE formulation, so that differential and algebraic constraints can be implemented in the same C++ function.

-The PSOPT interface uses both Eigen3 (a linear algebra template library) and ADOL-C.
+The PSOPT interface uses both Eigen3 (a linear algebra template library) and ADOL-C (an automatic differentiation library).

 The PSOPT project webpage is <http://psopt.org>.
 The first release of PSOPT was published in 2009.
 This is release 5 of PSOPT.